 The last weakness is the door itself.
 To get the best performance, you would want to start out with a solid core door.
 The hollow core doors can be replaced with a solid core door to give you better performance.
 You can also choose solid wood acoustical door to get the best performance.

 In response to some of your previous recommendations, I would like to respond to them.

 Covering doors with a medium density fiberboard, foam or multi-layered composite.

-This is hard to achieve on hollow core doors unless you use a lightweight acoustical panel.
+This is hard to achieve on hollow core doors unless you use a lightweight sound absorbing panel for an apartment.
 Otherwise there will be balance and functionality problems with a lightweight hollow core door.
 It is also not going to look as finished, depending on the product you would choose.

 Taping edges where the door shuts with closed-cell foam tape.

 This can be effective for thermal needs, but is very ineffective for noise control.
 The reason being that the seals need to apply positive pressure and be adjustable to fit the needs of your door.

 Hanging a soundproof doormat on the door using a soundproof blanket attached over the door or the living room foyer with grommets or Velcro.

 The door mat or blanket option will not work unless it is sealed 100% around the perimeter by mechanically attaching it.
 Keep in mind, if you don’t get it sealed all the way, a 1% gap will allow 30% of the sound to escape and a 5% gap will allow 90% of the sound to escape.
 This would also be highly inconvenient as you would have to remove the entire curtain in order to use your door.